Calamba Island

 Calamba Island, (popularly known as Wonder Island Resort) and also known as Wonder Island Calamba, is an island resort, being part of Calamba in Laguna, situated in the middle of Laguna de Bay.
-Calamba Island is one of the tourists resorts in the city, located 54 km south of Metro Manila.
+Calamba Island is one of the tourists resorts of the city, located 54 km south of Metro Manila.
 This island is part of barangays Lingga and Palingon.